tytydraco/yessleep/out/There_is_a_body_in_my_closet.md

 It doesn’t smell, and it hasn’t deteriorated any further from the original state that I’d discovered it in.

 Now, As you could imagine, I have reached a juncture.
-I live with a roommate and we both attend the same collage.
+I live with a roommate and we both attend the same college.
 I intended to tell him about the body when I first discovered it, but I got cold feet because I realized this would probably end with him calling the cops on me and my life being ruined.

 So I didn’t tell him, and at this point I don’t know how I could tell him without the lapse of time incriminating me even further.